FOLFIRINOX

 Heart problems

-Fluorouracil can cause chest pain.
+Fluorouracil (5FU) can cause chest pain.
 It can also make you feel short of breath, dizzy, or cause an irregular heartbeat.
-It is important to tell your chemotherapy team straight away if you have any of these symptoms.
+If you have any of these symptoms, call the 24 hour emergency number.
 If you have chest pain, go straight to A&E and tell them you are having chemotherapy.

 Risk of a blood clot in a vein

 Chemotherapy can increase the risk of a blood clot in a vein.
-If you have any pain or swelling in one of your arms or legs, or you feel short of breath, call the emergency number straight away.
+If you have any pain or swelling in an arm or leg, or you feel short of breath, call the 24 hour emergency number straight away.
 Or phone an ambulance and tell them you are having chemotherapy.
 A blood clot is serious if it’s not treated.

-Speak to your chemotherapy team if you experience anything unusual, or if you would like more information.
+Speak to your chemotherapy team if you have any side effects, or if you would like more information.

 Speak to our nurses